 Author: Michael Cardman, XpertHR Legal Editor

-Updated to reflect an amendment regarding rest breaks, effective September 13, 2017.
+Updated to reflect requirements regarding breastfeeding breaks, effective July 28, 2019.

 HR Guidance on complying with federal and state requirements governing employee meal and rest breaks.